Shashidhar1724/Smart-Car-with-CAN-Protocal/README.md

  - LiquidCrystal_I2C: For controlling the I2C LCD display.

 **Code Overview**
-This project reads data from the DHT sensor, formats it into a CAN message, and sends it over the CAN bus.
-Additionally, it displays the temperature and humidity readings on the I2C LCD
+This project reads data from the DHT sensor, MQ5 gas sensor, LDR sensor, SEN18 water sensor formats it into a CAN message, and sends it over the CAN bus.
+Additionally, it displays the temperature, humidity, air quality, light intensity, fuel capacity readings on the I2C LCD